 Bring a large pot of water to a boil.
 Add the cauliflower florets and boil for 7 to 10 minutes, or until fork-tender.
 Drain and set aside.

 While the cauliflower boils, heat the olive oil in a large stockpot or dutch oven over medium-low heat.
-Add the mushrooms, onion, and thyme.
+Add the celery, onion, thyme, and rosemary.
 Sauté for about 5 minutes, or until the vegetables just begin to soften, stirring occasionally.
 Add the garlic and continue to cook for another minute, or until it begins to soften.

 Stir in the vegetable broth, increase the heat to medium-high, and bring to a boil.
 Reduce the heat to low, cover, and simmer for 10 minutes.